 School: Industrial and Systems Engineering

-Sijian is a second-year Ph.D. student in the school of Aerospace Engineering (Aerospace System Design Lab), his research focuses on CFD, propulsion system and engine design.
-He served as a TA in class AE 3610 for 2 semesters.
+Sijian is a second-year Ph.D. student in the school of Computational Science and Engineering, his research focuses on computational fluid dynamics, modeling and simulation optimization, and system engineering.
 As an ITA Liaison, his goal is to help international TAs share their unique multicultural experience with each other and master some important techniques for TA duties.
-He loves watching movies, skating and traveling during his free time.
+He loves watching movies, skating, and traveling during his free time.

 Chang is a first-year Ph.D. student in the school of Earth and Atmospheric Sciences.
 Her research lies in earthquake and seismology.
 She is very interested in exploring nature and the environment.
 She served as a TA in class EAS 1600 for one semester.
 As an ITA Liaison, her goal is to spare the effort she can to increase the confidence and strategies of TA in their first or second TA classes, helping them adjust to new life.
 In her leisure time, she loves reading and playing badminton.